 ➡️ Use an Assessment

-Even though they are called "assessments" in Otus, they don't have to be counted for a grade!
+Even though they are called "assessments" in Otus, they don't have to count as a grade!
 There are many different ways to use assessments to have students complete activities or worksheets.
 Click here for a few examples.

 ➡️ Use a Lesson

-You can assign lessons to your students that can include different activities and questions.
+You can assign lessons to your students that include different learning activities and questions.
 Click here for more information.
 Lessons do not count toward a student's grade.

-You can great groups of students that you can use for assigning lessons or assessments, as well as distributing resources through the bookshelf.
+You can create groups of students that you can use for assigning lessons or assessments as well as distributing resources through the bookshelf.